Edward Charles Blount: Financing French railways

-Blount concentrated on the promotion of railway enterprises in France, where in 1836 there was just one short line, between Strassburg and Bâle.
+Blount concentrated on the promotion of railway enterprises in France, where in 1836 there was just one short line, between Strasbourg and Bâle.
 In 1838 a French government bill for the construction of seven major trunk-lines under the control of the state was defeated, and the way thrown open to private enterprise.
 Blount offered Jules Armand Dufaure, then minister of public works, to construct a jointly-financed line from Paris to Rouen; the proposal was accepted, and a company, the Chemin de fer de l'Ouest, was formed by Blount, who became chairman.
 Backers included James Rothschild and Lord Overstone, and the directors were half French and half English.
 The law authorising Blount's firm to construct the railway from Paris was signed by King Louis Philippe on 15 July 1840, and the line, designed by Joseph Locke with Thomas Brassey as contractor, was opened on 9 May 1843.

 William Barber Buddicom, the locomotive manager of the London and North Western Railway at Liverpool, brought 50 English drivers to France, Blount himself learned engine-driving, and the line prospered from the first.
 Blount remained chairman for thirty years.
 With his partner, Laffitte, Blount next constructed in 1845 the line from Amiens to Boulogne by way of Abbeville and Neufchâtel-Hardelot.
 Subsequently (1852–53) he was administrator of the lines from Lyon to Avignon, and between Lyon, Mâcon and Geneva.
 He invested also in other European railways and projects.